clementga/randovania/docs/New Game.md

 - short-name: Used to prefix all classes used by your game, and in user-facing elements that needs to be brief.
 - long-name: Used in user-facing elements to mention your game.

-The command check if the provided values fit the naming rules for each of these.
+The command checks if the provided values fit the naming rules for each of these.

 ## Basic game structure